goossens/ObjectTalk/docs/guide/Basics.md

 A shell style comment allows ObjectTalk scripts to be made executable in UNIX type systems.
-The following first line (typically called a "shebang") tell the UNIX shell to execute this script with the ObjectTalk interpreter.
+The following first line (typically called a "shebang") tells the UNIX shell to execute this script with the ObjectTalk interpreter.

 	#!/usr/bin/ot